Maronite Catholic Archeparchy of Aleppo

-Maronite Catholic Archeparchy of Aleppo of the Maronites (in Latin: Archeparchy Aleppensis Maronitarum) is a seat of the Maronite Church.
-In 2012 there were 4,000 members.
-It is currently governed by Maronite archeparch Joseph Tobji.
+The Archeparchy of Aleppo of the Maronites (in Latin: Archeparchy Aleppensis Maronitarum) is a seat of the Maronite Church.
+The archeparchy's current ordinary is Archeparch Joseph Tobji.

 Territory and statistics

 The archeparchy includes the city and the region of Aleppo, where is located the Saint Elias Cathedral.

 The territory is divided into five parishes and in 2012 there were 4,000 Maronite Catholics.

 History

 The first mention of the presence of Maronites in the city of Aleppo is contained in the Chronicle of Michael the Syrian, which relates events of the first half of the eighth century, after which the Maronites were expelled from the city.
 The Maronite presence was reduced to so few units.
 Only in the seventeenth century, thanks to immigration, the Aleppinian Maronite community grew and was equipped with a bishopric, although they are unsure whether the names of the first prelates in the history.